dikamsiyoung/win-auto-dark-mode/README.md

 ## How to use
  - Open *install.bat* and edit the start time (after '/ST') of both Light and Dark theme to your preference.
  - Run *install.bat*.
 That's all.
- - To manually change the theme, run *changeLight.bat* or *changeDark.bat*
+ - To manually change the theme, run *changeLight.bat* or *changeDark.bat* in the Sources folder.

 ## Note
  To view the tasks after installation, go Task Scheduler, expand the Task Scheduler Library, under which you should see 'Theme Changer'